 Washington, Dec.
-2 .- The caucus the Democratic members of the House for the selection of candidates for House officers was held in the hall of representatives today.
-The principal interest centered in the contest for the speakership nomination which carries with it the Democratic leadership on the floor.
-The candidates were Richardson of Tehnessee, DeArmond of Missouri, Bankhead of Alabama and Sulzer of New York.
+2.-The caucus of the Democratic members of the House for the selection of candidates for House officers was held in the hall of representatives today.
+The principal interest centered in the contest for the speakership nomination which carries with it the Democratic leader-ship on the floor.
+The candidates were Richardson of Tennessee, DeArmond of Missouri, Bankhead of Alabama and Sulzer of New York.
 The caucus was called to order by Caucus Chariman Richardson.
 The roll call showed the presence of 138 members.
-There was considerable iding officer.
-Mr. Hay of Virginia siding officer.
+There was considerable is members.
+There was considerative wiangling over the seelction of a pro-siding officer.
 Mr. Hay of Virginia and Mr. McRae of Arkansas, were nominated.
 The friends of the latter made a strong fight.
 Mr. Hay has only served one term in the House.
-Mr. Mckae is the oldest Democrat in continuous service now in the House.
-After considerable speechmaking a vote was taken, resulting in the selection of Mr. Hay, who received 77 votes against 62 for Mr. McRae, Representative-elect Roberts of Utah, attended the caucus and voted on the first roll call.
-No question of his right to participate in the proceedings was raised The next thing in order was the selection of a candidate for speaker and the nominating speeches began.
-Cummings placed Mr. Sulzer of Mr. New York in nomination.
-Mr. Car-mack of Tennessee placed in nomination Mr. Richardson of Tenne_see for speaker. specker.
+Mr. Mcliae is the oldest Democrat in con-tinucus service now in the House.
+After considerable speechmaking a vote was taken, resulting in the selection of Mr. Hay, who received 77 votes against 62 for Mr. McRae, Representative-elect Roberts of Utah, mittance was by invitation no fee being charged.
+More than 22,000 invitations were is attended the caucus and voted on the first roll call.
+No question of his right to participate in the proceedings was sued, the two academies each sending out 6,000 and the University of Pennsylvania the remaining 10,000 or more.
+The demand for tickets was unusually raised.
+The next thing in order was the se-lection of a candidate for speaker and the nominating speeches began.
+Mr. Cummings placed Mr. Sulzer of New York in nomination.
+Mr. Car-niack of Tennessee placed in nomina-tion Mr. Richardson of Tennessee for Score, end first half: West Point, 6; Final score: West Point, 17; Annaspeaker.
 Mr. Bankhead was nominated by Ball of Texas, and DeArmond by Bur-ton of Missouri.
-Several speeches were made in seconding the nomina- The first roll call resulted: Richard. son, 44: DeArmond, 40; Bankhend, 25.
-Second roll call: Richardson, 42; De-Armond, 40; Bankhead, 29; Sulzer, 27, Armond, 40; Bankhead, 29; Sulzer, 21, Third roll call: Richardson, 40; De-Armond, 45; Bankhead, 32; Sulzer, 23, Fourth ballot: De Armond, 42; Rich-ardson, 41; Bankhead, 31; Sulzer, 23, After the fifth ballot Bankhead was withdrawn.
-Richardson was nominated on the sixth ballot, Sulzer withdrawing in his Big Lumber Combine.

-Rossland, B. C., Dec.
-2.-The Koote-nal-Yale Lumber combine has been or-ganized to control the lumber business of British Columbia.
+Several speeches were made in seconding the nomina-Madison, Wis., Dec.
+2 .-- It has been learned that the combine of the thresher manufacturers of the United States tions The first roll call resulted: Richardson, 44; DeArmond, 40; Bankhead, 25, Second roll call: Richardson, 42; De-Armond, 40; Bankhead, 29; Sulzer, 27.
+Third roll call: Richardson, 40; De-Armond, 45; Bankhead, 32; Sulzer, 23.
+Fourth ballot: De Armond, 42; Rich-ardson, 41: Bankhead, 21; Sulzer, 23.
+After the fifth ballot Bankhead was withdrawn.
+Richardson was nominated on the sixth ballot, Sulzer withdrawing in his favor. no shut down of any plant is contem-plated.
+Big Lumber Combine, Rossland, B. C., Dec.
+2 .-- The Koote Rossiand, B. C., Dec.
+2.-The Koote-nai-Yale Lumber combine has been or-ganized to control the lumber business of British Columbia.
 It is capitalized at half a million.
 Louis Blue of this city is president, and J. E. Panport, secretary.
 Consul Macrum Replaced.